 6. We host an Anycast instance of a root server in a local city.
 We are seeing that it is answering queries from all over the globe.
 How can I make it only answers queries from the local area?

-This is really a matter of IP routing and how the RSO operates its service.
+This is really a matter of IP routing and how the RSO operates its Anycast service.
 Some RSOs configure their routers and peering sessions so that the Anycast instance only receives local traffic.
 Others configure them to receive global traffic, relying on the routing system to choose the best path through the network.
 If you observe undesirable behavior with a hosted server, get in touch with the RSO providing the service.

 7. In 2016 there was a large attack on Dyn.
 Could the same thing happen to all the root server Anycast instances?